dpradov/keynote-nf/README.md

    * Excerpts from the note of the matches found are displayed, where the searched words are highlighted
    * The treatment of the options 'All the words' and 'Any of the words' is extended
    * Added new option: "Current node and subtree"
+   * Added new options to restrict search depending on checked status of nodes
+   * Added new options to define search scope, allowing to restrict search to node names

  * *Improved treatment of links, and new internal KNT links*, vinculated to markers, not only to caret position